Upgrading from Hilla 1.x

 Set Up Node.js

-Installing an up-to-date version of Node.js 18 is recommended before starting with Hilla 2 migration.
-For an optimal and smooth application development experience, make sure to have node
+Install an up-to-date version of Node.js 18 before starting a Hilla 2 migration.
+Be sure to have node executables in the PATH environment variable.
+Follow the Node.js installation instructions.

 Maven Wrapper

-Hilla 2 requires either a Maven wrapper script in the application, or the mvn
+Hilla 2 requires either a Maven wrapper script in the application, or the mvn executable in the environment, for configuring the endpoints parser and generator from the settings declared pom.xml.

-Maven wrapper scripts, Hilla 2 uses it to install and run Maven.
+If your project has mvnw and mvnw.cmd Maven wrapper scripts, Hilla 2 uses them to install and run Maven.
 The Maven Wrapper website offers download links and instructions for installing it in a project.

 Hilla Dependency Upgrade

-Upgrade the Hilla version in the pom.xml
+Upgrade the Hilla version in the pom.xml file to the latest release like so:

 <hilla.version>2.0.0</hilla.version>